mahfuz225bd/php_crud_practice/README.md

-# PHP MySQL CRUD Practice
+# PHP MySQL CRUD Tutorial

 This repo can be helpful for practicing PHP MySQL CRUD for beginners.
 I made this repo for beginners who is learnt basic PHP and now want to practice CRUD.